This week I’m addressing a question submitted by a teacher named Anna. She writes:

 You see, this is ultimately about replacing our unrealistic expectations with more accurate ones.
 The goal is to think rationally.
 Rational thoughts line up with what you experience in the world.
 Irrational thoughts are based on what you believe the world should be like.
 Frustration occurs when you attempt to make reality conform to your beliefs about it.
 Since it’s impossible to make everything and everyone conform to your standards, attempting to do so invites negative emotions.
 It’s far easier to change your standards than to change the way everyone around you meets them.

 We know that our school systems are placing irrational, unrealistic demands on teachers and kids.
 It is not rational to expect 100% of students to pass every single exam we give them.
 It’s not happening, ever.
 Anywhere on the planet.
 They make that the goal and put pressure on you and the kids to make it happen because it sounds terrible to say, “Let’s just try to get 75% of the kids reading at, hmm, let’s say, no more than one year below grade level.”
-In some communities, even THAT would be stretch, Districts don’t want to look like they have low expectations for students.
+In some communities, even THAT would be a stretch.
+Districts don’t want to look like they have low expectations for students.
 They have to set the bar high.

 But you cannot internalize that expectation and allow your mood and sense of accomplishment to ride on it.
 You cannot.